djjd47130/JD-TestApp/README.md

 ## Summary

-This app aims to pull together a single environment demonstrating all my solutions together into one place.
+This app aims to provide a general-purpose environment for many possible implementations.
+It's plugin-based, and works much like a web browser in the sense that you can have multiple tabs open in multiple windows, and drag those tabs between windows.
+It provides a shell-like command structure which uses URIs to navigate between different screens - either system-level or plugin-level.

 It originated as just a test application for my TMDB API wrapper, but accidentally transformed into more of a general-purpose web browser sort of application.
 I've split it away from TMDB into its own thing, which I'm actively working to make it into a plugin-based application, where TMDB is just one of the many possible features.

 <img width="1317" height="860" alt="image" src="https://github.com/user-attachments/assets/42e3825d-53ea-42ac-a763-603096e0ffe4" />